 Patients can visit the official Qsymia website and speak with their doctor about whether a prescription is right for them.

-For patients seeking cost savings, Qsymia has a Cost Savings page on their website with a coupon that can help save up to $65.
 Relative to other prescription weight loss medications, Qsymia is relatively affordable.
 Its retail price is around $200 according to GoodRx, and patients with health insurance will often pay a much lower rate.

-Real Patients Review Qsymia
+Patients Rate Qsymia

 “I have been taking Qsymia for a year and 4 months to help me lose weight.
 I lost 70 lbs .
-I feel great…My metabolic dr says it’s safe to continue.
+I feel great…My metabolic doctor says it’s safe to continue.
 I’m in the lowest dose. ( 7.5) .
 This drug changed my life."

 “This medicine has has ignited a fire in my brain.
 I am at the point where I seriously think I'm going crazy.
 I urge you to disclose fully to your doctor if you suffer from chronic depression and urge you to reconsider taking this medicine.
 I begged my husband to commit me yesterday, that was my mental state.”